London Purchase Farm: History

 The Chapman house was the headquarters of the Artillery Battalion of the American Army under General Henry Knox and Colonel Alexander Hamilton in December 1776, as American troops were encamped in Bucks County after the long retreat across New Jersey, and from where they launched their attack against the Hessian troops encamped in Trenton, New Jersey, on the morning of December 26, 1776.
 This was undoubtedly due to the fact that it was a large manor house and the home of someone who apparently embraced the Patriot cause.
 According to a neighbor, Peter Cattell, Washington visited the home several times for meetings with Knox and Hamilton.
 Of note, Hamilton was sick in bed, in the back portion of the house, for several days before joining Washington.

 John Chapman was a Representative to the Fifth Congress (from March 4, 1797-March 3, 1799); from Pennsylvania as a member of the Federalist Party.
 He worked closely at this time with Alexander Hamilton, who was the first Secretary of the Treasury.
-According to the Biographical Dictionary of Congress, this John Chapman was born in Wrightstown Township, Bucks County, PA., October 18, 1740.
+According to the Biographical Dictionary of Congress, this John Chapman was born in Wrightstown Township, Bucks County, Pennsylvania., October 18, 1740.
 He was commissioned justice of the peace February 25, 1779, and was one of the justices commissioned judge of the court of common pleas of Bucks County, the same year.
 He was also a member of the Constitution Ratification Convention in Pennsylvania, and a member of the American Philosophical Society.

 No detailed records of houses exist for Upper Makefield until 1795.
 At that time John Chapman “farmer and doctor” owned three farms.
 The homestead farm of 255 acres had a “large stone house and stone barn”.
 The assessed value of the property in 1798 was $1,100 and was the highest assessment in the township.

 On February 5, 1800, Dr. John Chapman wrote his will in which he divided his property between his three sons, John, Seth and Josiah Chapman His son and namesake John received the portion of the property directly related to London Purchase Farm.
 This John Chapman (born 1768-died 1840) owned the property until his death.
 After his death, the majority of the property was purchased by his son, William R. Chapman.

 From the 1930s to the 1950s the house was owned by Henry and Paula Chapin, and operated as a farm with the help of their children, Charlotte, Anthony and Penney.